scgbern/scgpico/migration/README.md

 # Description

-This folder contains various resources and experiments to migrate the SCG Pier installation to Pico, a lightweight markdown-based CMS.
+This folder contains various resources used to migrate the SCG Pier installation to Pico, a lightweight markdown-based CMS.

 NOTES -- old notes
 TODO-LOG -- tasks to do and done, and a brief FAQ